aimer63/fire/data/data_metrics.md

 # Historical Market Data Analysis (`data_metrics.py`)

-This script performs a historical analysis of market index data from an Excel file.
+This script performs a historical analysis of market data from an Excel file.
 Its primary goal is to answer the question: **"If I had invested for a fixed n-years period at any point in the past, what would my range of outcomes have been?"**